Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 What is the difference between CUF and PR?

-CUF shows how much energy a solar plant produces compared to its maximum possible output, while PR shows how efficiently it converts sunlight into electricity.
+CUF shows how much energy a solar plant produces relative to its installed capacity over time, while Performance Ratio (PR) shows how efficiently a solar plant converts measured plane-of-array irradiance into electrical output.

 🧩 Test Yourself: How Well Do You Know CUF?